gift-surg/VolumetricReconstructionFromPrintedFilms/README.md

 ## How to cite
-If you use this software in your work, please cite [Ebner et al., 2017][citation].
+If you use this software in your work, please cite [Ebner et al., 2018][citation].

-* Ebner, M., Chung, K. K., Prados, F., Cardoso, M. J., Chard, D. T., Vercauteren, T., and Ourselin, S. (In press).
-Volumetric Reconstruction from Printed Films: Enabling 30 Year Longitudinal Analysis in MR Neuroimaging.
-NeuroImage.
+* Ebner, M., Chung, K. K., Prados, F., Cardoso, M. J., Chard, D. T., Vercauteren, T., & Ourselin, S. (2018).
+Volumetric reconstruction from printed films: Enabling 30 year longitudinal analysis in MR neuroimaging.
+NeuroImage, 165, 238–250.

 ## Installation